 2. Hold Out Brewing

 And it’s no wonder.
-This brewery focuses on hoppy beers and uses primarily local ingredients, both of which are big draws for people who love both very traditional beer and the Lone Star State.
-There are thirteen beers on draft here and six of them are available in to-go versions as well.
-If you bring friends along who aren’t beer lovers, they offer some wines and ciders, too.
+This brewery focuses on hoppy beers and uses primarily local ingredients, which are big draws for people who love very traditional beer and the Lone Star State.
+There are thirteen beers on draft here, six available in to-go versions.
+If you bring friends along who aren’t beer lovers, they also offer some wines and ciders.

 The food at Hold Out is excellent as well.
 Hold Out makes great burgers, wings, salads, chicken sandwiches, and more most days.
-The weekend brunch menu is also tasty; it offers dishes that are unusual in the best possible way.
-When you’re away from Hold Out, you’ll find that you crave the food just as much as you crave the beer.
+The weekend brunch menu is also tasty; it offers unusual dishes in the best possible way.
+When you’re away from Hold Out, you’ll crave the food just as much as the beer.

 See Related: Best Breweries in Germany